 Each homework assignment is a different coding project and therefore will have a different invitation link and repository.
 A GitHub repository stores all of the files for a specific software project and records a history of how the project was edited over time.
 More on all this later once we start writing and saving programs.

 Each lab begins with a distinct assignment link.
-Your instructor will share the assignment 1 link via lecture slides or Blackboard announcement.
+Normally, your instructor will share the assignment 1 link via lecture slides or Blackboard announcement.
+Important Note: due to a technical difficulty, we had to make a last-minute change to the assignment link to lab 1.
+As a consequence of this change, the original assignment url that was provided in class will no longer work.
+The new, correct link is: https://tinyurl.com/24fa-150-lab-1-fixed.
 Accepting the assignment will create a copy of the assignment that is only accessible to you, in which you can write your individual responses to the lab.

 When you start an assignment in GitHub Classroom for the first time, you’ll be asked to join the classroom and claim an identifier.
 The identifier options are based on the roster from Oberlin’s Blackboard – If you don’t see your name as expected on GitHub Classroom or Blackboard, you can skip this step for now and then follow up with your instructor before the Lab 1 deadline.
 Please make sure you only claim your own identifier and not someone else’s!